Kangiriyanka/joe-farah/src/pages/posts/post-6.md

 ```
 &nbsp;

 We initialize a translator, and since our function throws, we need a do-catch block.
-The words I want to translate are さる  and 睡蓮の葉 which mean "monkey" and "lotus flower" in English.
+The words I want to translate are さる  and 睡蓮の葉 which mean "monkey" and "water lily" in English.

 ```swift
 let translator = Translator()